SFWLtd/grad-academy/solid/single-responsibility/README.md

 # Single Responsibility principle

 A class should only have a single responsibility; it should only have one reason to change.
-* Robost, changes to a single class or method do not require changes and testing to knock on code
+* Robust, changes to a single class or method do not require changes and testing to knock on code
 * Regression should be small factor, changing a single class should not require regression of an entire system
 * Fits nicely with TDD